Student Worksheet: Understanding Customer Satisfaction

 - “I had a real problem with my bank as they kept charging a wrong fee to my account.
 When I went to see them they were really good about it, refunded the fee and apologized and said that it wouldn’t happen again.”

 - “I went to McDonald’s the other day and it was a real surprise.
 I haven’t been there in years and these days they have a good choice of food, nice coffee, and even comfortable lounge chairs to sit in.”

 - How satisfied are each of the above consumers.

 - What factors seem to influence their level of customer satisfaction?

-- Given these factors, to what extent is customer satisfaction controllable?
+- Given these factors, to what extent is customer satisfaction controllable by the firm?

 - Do you think that delivering satisfaction is harder for large firms, because consumers expect more from them?

-- Likewise, what are the implications of a firm ‘over-promising’ in their communications?
+- Likewise, what are the implications of a firm “over-promising” in their marketing communications?